Karen Ibasco: Miss Earth 2017

-Ibasco represented the Philippines in the Miss Earth 2017 pageant held in the Philippines where she was eventually crowned as Miss Earth 2017 by the outgoing Miss Earth 2016 Katherine Espín of Ecuador.
+Ibasco entered and won Miss Earth 2017, on November 4, 2017, at The Mall of Asia Arena, Manila, Philippines.
+She was crowned as Miss Earth 2017 by the outgoing Miss Earth 2016 Katherine Espín of Ecuador.
 She is the 4th Filipina to win the Miss Earth crown and the 3rd in the last four years.

-During the hashtag segment, the Top 8 finalists were given 30 seconds to express their thoughts on a hashtag that they picked out of a bowl.
+During the hashtag segment, the top eight finalists were given 30 seconds to express their thoughts on a hashtag that they picked out of a bowl.
 Karen's hashtag was #biodiversity.
 She said:

-"Biodiversity is very important.
+Biodiversity is very important.
 We are very known in the Philippines to have a lot of biodiversity, and they're very important because they also balances the ecosystem.
 It's very important for us to protect them, because as we protect them, we protect the environment to help save our home, our planet, our Earth, to be a better place to live in.
-Thank you."
+Thank you.

-During the final question and answer portion, the Top 4 contestants were asked the same question by the host James Deakin: "Who or what do you think is the biggest enemy of Mother Earth and why?"
+During the final question and answer portion, the top four contestants were asked by the host James Deakin: "Who or what do you think is the biggest enemy of Mother Earth and why?"
 She answered:

-"I believe that the real problem in this world is not climate change.
+I believe that the real problem in this world is not climate change.
 The real problem is us because of our ignorance and apathy.
-What we have to do is to start changing our ways, to start recalibrating our minds and redirecting our steps because together, as a global community, our micro-efforts will have a macro-effect to help save our home, our planet."
+What we have to do is to start changing our ways, to start recalibrating our minds and redirecting our steps because together, as a global community, our micro-efforts will have a macro-effect to help save our home, our planet.